johnthagen/cpplint-junit/README.rst

 1.0.1 - 2016-03-05
 ^^^^^^^^^^^^^^^^^^

-Fix Python 2.7 compatibility be catching more general IOError on file not found.
+Fix Python 2.7 compatibility by catching more general IOError on file not found.

 1.0.0 - 2016-02-15
 ^^^^^^^^^^^^^^^^^^